Aaron-Nordin/Salon-App/notes.md

 ### Next

-- Decide on and implement routeable grid on home page and services page
+- Decide on and implement routeable grid on home page and services page, maybe gridview from 1st link